wheatup/TwitchChatDanmaku/README.md

 ## Summary

-> * This is a chrome extension that brings danmaku(flying comments) feature to twitch.tv, with fully customizable settings.
+> * This is a chrome extension that brings danmaku (bullet curtain comments) feature to twitch.tv, with fully customizable settings.
-> * You can watch twitch chat directly on the stream without keep glancing the chat window, even possible in fullscreen mode.
+> * You can watch twitch chat directly on the stream without having to glance at the chat window, even possible in full screen mode.
-> * This extension supports all kinds of emoticons, you won't miss any details of any chat!
+> * This extension supports all kinds of emoticons; you won't miss any detail of any chat!
 > * Have fun!

 ## Install